 It wasn’t until he started going by Laurence that the man who would be Morpheus became a well known name.
 While writing about familiar faces that have appeared on Cheers, I discovered that Fishburne was one of dozens of popular actors that popped up in an episode of M*A*S*H during its run.
 Upon further review, it might be easier to list the actors that never appeared on the show instead of those that did.
 However, I thought it might be fun to pick ten of my favorites and see if you can guess who they are.
 Answers can be found by clicking the button and connecting to a website like Amazon or IMDB which shows the actor in question.
 Watch for the clues and good luck!

 Identity Crisis (Season 10, Episode 2) – Kicking things off is Corporal Gerald Mullen, or is it Josh Levin?
 In the episode, Gerald assumes the identity of his buddy who was killed in the same battle that merely wounded him.
-He realized that posing as Mullen he would be able to use his discharge papers to get home.
+He realized that posing as Levin he would be able to use his discharge papers to get home.
 However, Father Mulcahy stepped in and read some of the real Levin’s letters from home.
 This subtle tug at the heart strings made Mullen see that if he went through with the ruse, Levin’s family would never find out what really happened to him.
-In the end, Corporal Levin returns to his unit and back to the war.
+In the end, Corporal Mullen returns to his unit and back to the war.
 I’ll bet he wishes he had taken the blue pill.